Cray-HPE/docs-csm/operations/system_layout_service/Add_a_Liquid-Cooled_Cabinet_To_SLS.md

 # Add a Liquid-Cooled Cabinet to SLS

-TODO This will add the new cabinet to the hardware part of SLS....
+This procedure adds one or more liquid-cooled cabinets and associated CDU management switches to SLS.

 ## Prerequisites

 -   The Cray command line interface \(CLI\) tool is initialized and configured on the system.
--   TODO Need information about what Liquid Cooled cabinets are being added to the system
+-   Collect information for the liquid-cooled cabinets being added to the system.
+For each cabinet collect:
+    * Cabinet Xname (eg x1004)
+    * Hardware Management Network (HMN) VLAN ID configured on the CEC (eg 3004)
+    * Node Management Network (NMN) VLAN ID configured on the CEC (eg 2004)
+    * Starting compute node NID (eg 2025)
+    * Cabinet Type: Mountain (8 Chassis) or Hill (2 Chassis)

--   TODO Need information about what CDU Switches (if any are being added to the system)
+-   Collect information for the CDU Switches (if any) being added to the system.
+For each CDU Management Switch collect:
+    - CDU Switch xname (eg d1w1)
+    - CDU Switch brand (eg Dell or Aruba)
+    - CDU Switch Alias (eg sw-cdu-004 )

 ## Procedure